Extreme events in dynamical systems and random walkers: A review: Formation of extreme events in dynamical systems

 \subsection{Dynamical networks}

-In this section, we discuss the results of extreme events on networks \cite{barabasi2016network, newman2011networks} of coupled oscillators.
+Now, in this section, we discuss the progress of research on extreme events in networks \cite{barabasi2016network, newman2011networks} of coupled oscillators.
 A dynamical network consists of dynamical systems as nodes, which are connected by links or edges.
 Based on network connectivity, two types of networks are observed, namely, (i) static networks, and (ii) time-varying networks.
 The network connectivity or the adjacency matrix remains invariant in time for static networks.
 In many real situations, the links that form a network's topology are time-varying.
-Recently, extreme events are observed in these two types of networks and we will discuss one by one.
+Recently, extreme events are observed in these two types of networks, and we will discuss them one by one.